shortycoder/shorty/CHOICES.md

 overhead of the compile step plus the extra work of getting type definitions for all used dependencies.

 # Platform
-TypeScript/JavaScript leave little choice with regards to a backend platform: NodeJS.
+TypeScript/JavaScript leaves little choice with regards to a backend platform: NodeJS.

 # API Framework
 Because the challenge asks for the implementation of an HTTP API I pick the Restify NodeJS module to reduce the